 Field-oriented Control (Vector Control) for Brushless DC Motors

-Field-oriented control (FOC), also called vector control, can control three-phase DC motors and stepper motors; read more to learn its advantages, how it works, and its best applications.
+Field-oriented control (FOC), also called vector control, can control 3-phase alternating current motors and brushless DC motors.
+Read more to learn its advantages, how it works, and its best applications.

-Field-oriented control (FOC) is a mathematically advanced way of controlling three-phase DC motors and stepper motors to provide better efficiency at higher speeds and more accurate position control.
-FOC also has the added benefit of providing positioning feedback if necessary for the application in which the motor will be used.
+Field-oriented control (FOC) is a mathematically advanced way of controlling three-phase DC and stepper motors to provide better efficiency at higher speeds and more accurate position control.
+FOC also has the added benefit of providing positioning feedback if necessary for the application where the motor will be used.

 With electric motors, variation in torque is more difficult to create than simply varying current, even though that may be the most obvious assumption at first glance.
 Torque is created when current is applied perpendicularly to the magnetic field in the rotor.